-Inspiration is what drives all of us to get up in the morning.
-It’s a form of self motivation.
+Inspiration is a stimulating method of creative motivation.
 To be inspired is to dream and to want to change the world in some small way.

-All creative thinkers will fondly remember the moments they felt really inspired as art students.
-Especially through the discovery of another artist, whose work directly influences your own work.
+All creatives fondly remember moments they felt really inspired as art students.
+Especially discovery of another artist, whose work directly inspires their own.
 It’s a rewarding part of the creative process.
-In my own case, inspiration is not confined to any particular niche, nook or cranny.
-It’s derived from all walks of life.
+In my case, inspiration is derived from all walks of life.
 It’s based on a methodology of eclecticism.
 Sometimes my inspiration is quite literal in the form of an object or an environment and how it makes me feel.
 Other times it might be reading a manuscript printed by a 1960’s typewriter.
-A la, William S. Burroughs.
+Step forward… William S. Burroughs.

-The purpose of allocating 1 grid square of this website to the subject of Inspiration, is to acknowledge its roles as a critical part of the creative process.
+The purpose of allocating a page of this website to inspiration, is to acknowledge its role as a critical part of the creative process.
 It’s also to share an image that currently inspires me, together with a short explanatory description.
-This was intended to be a slowly evolving showcase that I would update and replace from time to time.
-Not dissimilar to Eno Goldfinger’s carefully curated art wall at his home in 2 Willow road.
-Do go and see it if you’ve never been.
-It’s wonderful…
+I intended it to be a slowly evolving showcase that I would update and replace from time to time.
+Not dissimilar to Eno Goldfinger’s carefully curated wall of art at his home in 2 Willow road, Hampstead.

-However I love this image and Marti so much, I decided to leave it there permanently.
-It’s a digital reproduction of a gelatin silver print of 2 ceramic jugs thrown by NZ potter Barry Brickell and photographed by my late pen pal and friend Marti Freidlander.
-Marti the incredibly talented NZ photographer.
-Marti had a unique eye and charisma and is highly decorated in New Zealand.
-I think of her as an artist and I admired her greatly.
-Not just for her extreme talent and passion as a photographer, but because she was incredibly generous, brave and thoughtful, with a zest for life that made her really fun and charismatic to be around.
+However I love this image and Marti so much, I have decided to leave it here permanently.
+It’s a digital reproduction of a gelatin silver print of 2 ceramic jugs thrown by NZ potter Barry Brickell and photographed by my dearly departed friend Marti Freidlander.
+Marti was an incredibly talented NZ photographer with a unique eye and charisma and highly decorated in New Zealand.
+I think of Marti as a true artist and admire her greatly.
+Not just for her extreme talent and passion as a photographer, but because she was incredibly generous, brave and thoughtful, with a zest for life that made her fun and charismatic to be around.
 I suspect this image was taken circa 1974.
 I can somehow sense this, even though there is very little to date the photograph.

 I love the tactile quality of the jugs and the suggestion of a finished work still in progress.
-The slightly forward tool drawer.
-It draws an emotive reaction, suggesting a craftsman of refined skill and knowledge.
-A craftsman who has mastered their craft and able to freely communicate their artform with their own two hands.
+The slightly forward tool drawer suggesting a craftsman of refined skill and knowledge.
+A craftsman who has mastered their craft and able to assemble an art form with their own two hands.
 The light passing through the glass window pane provides a suitable sensitivity, which gives the jugs a sense of provenance and title.
 The angle of the interlocking handles makes them appear almost entwined.
-It inspires me to learn to throw pottery and I smile imagining the conversation between Marti and Barry on that most creative day.
+It inspires me to learn to throw pottery and I smile when imagining the conversation on that day between Marti and Barry.